 Ana was the favorite for support on PC (33.36%), but Mercy takes the rest of the cake on Switch (25.97%), Playstation (27.22%), and Xbox (25.88%).

 The real question is: do Playstation and Xbox players know that they are scarily similar in their tastes?

 9. Overwatch is ranked #36 on Twitch.

 Over 7 days: the average number of viewers is 12,656, the average number of channels streaming the game is 673, the average number of viewers/channel is 18.8 and the average number of hours watched is 2,132,495.

-The game is streamed by 7% more channels during the weekend, but there are 6% less viewers.
+The game is streamed by 7% more channels during the weekend, but there are 6% fewer viewers.